 Please Keep Track of your points!
 We will keep score and post the points standings within a few days after each event.
 Updates will be posted on https://gofastent.com/summit-et-bracket-series.
-Please contact Chuck Sundstrom directly with any discrepancies (email@example.com)
+Please contact us if there are questions or discrepancies: email@example.com

 100 points will be given to every racer that shows up and makes at least one time run

 100 points for every round win in eliminations.

 (first round losers will receive 100 points, second round losers, 200 points, etc) If you break your vehicle prior to first round, please notify us so that we make sure we record your 100 points.

 There will be one throw out race in which you will keep your show up points and throw out your one lowest scoring performance.